 The GoA has announced its commitment to three years of funding for agriculture societies and exhibitions at the 2017 levels ($11.5 million).
 Agricultural Societies are also eligible to apply for grant funding through Alberta Culture and Tourism’s Community Initiative Program and Community Facility Enhancement Program.

-RMA recognizes the fiscal challenges faced by the Government of Alberta and is encouraged by the three-year funding commitment to agriculture societies in Alberta and the eligibility of agriculture societies under the Community Facility Enhancement Program and Community Initiatives Program.
+RMA recognizes the fiscal challenges faced by the Government of Alberta and is encouraged by the three-year funding commitment to agriculture societies in Alberta, the Agricultural Society Grant Program, and the eligibility of agriculture societies under the Community Facility Enhancement Program and Community Initiatives Program.
 However, these grants were previously available, require agriculture societies to compete for funding with other non-profit organizations, and do not adequately substitute for the loss of the Agriculture Initiatives Program (AIP), which was specifically available for capital funding for agriculture societies.
 Therefore, the resolution is assigned a status of Intent Not Met.